saraoe/assignment_3_causal_inference/README.md

 # assignment_3_causal_inference
-Third assignment in Computational Modelling: Causal Inference
+_Third assignment in Computational Modelling_

+In this assignment we explore some issues related to multiple regressions (regressions with more than one predictor), and inferred (causal) relations between variables.